University-wide design system, prototypes, and web components

 As a result, the University’s Marketing & Branding office aims to address this issue by implementing a robust and consistent Illinois brand.
 Departments and units within the university should unify all web platforms, designs, and accessibility standards.
 The challenge lies in creating a human-centered solution that ensures prospective students can easily recognize official university websites and enjoy a seamless and cohesive experience throughout their journey.
 Additionally, the solution should encourage collaboration among different colleges and units, eliminating duplicative efforts and optimizing financial resources for the University.

-The initial team of eight formed and included designers, UX, an accessibility expert, an information architect, front-end developers, and back-end developers.
+An initial team of eight was formed from a campus working group and included designers, UX, an accessibility expert, an information architect, front-end developers, and back-end developers.
 My initial role was UI designer since I was already working on these files for my college.